vfilimonov/pyppt/README.md

 So all what I actually need is to take the active plot and stick it to the active slide; and similar tool for replacing the figure.

-That’s it. pyppt is not a Swiss-army-knife, it is all about using python together with the WYSWYG-editing PowerPoint presentation - about `plt.add_figure()` and `plt.replace_figure()`.
+That’s it. pyppt is not designed to be a Swiss-army-knife, it is all about using python together with the WYSWYG-editing PowerPoint presentation - about `plt.add_figure()` and `plt.replace_figure()`.

 ## What about...